 Asfotase alfa, a targeted enzyme replacement therapy in Phase II clinical trials for patients with HPP, is designed to directly address the morbidities and mortality of HPP by targeting alkaline phosphatase directly to the deficient tissue.
 In this way, asfotase alfa is designed to normalize the genetically defective metabolic process and prevent or reverse the severe, crippling and life-threatening complications of dysregulated mineral metabolism in patients with HPP.
 Initial studies with asfotase alfa in HPP patients indicate that the treatment significantly decreases the levels of targeted metabolic substrates.
-We have completed enrollment in a natural history study in infants with HPP and are currently dosing patients in a separate global trial of severe infant HPP patients.
+We have completed enrollment in a natural history study in infants with HPP and have completed our initial analysis for the study.
+We are currently dosing patients in a separate global trial of severe infant HPP patients.